 Unexpected birth injuries caused by medical malpractice can change a family’s life forever – in the course of only a few moments.
+Birth injuries can occur due to medical negligence or other forms of malpractice during the delivery process.
+If a healthcare provider’s actions or inaction caused or contributed to the injury, the affected party may be able to file a medical malpractice lawsuit seeking damages.
 That’s what happened to a Pennsylvania family, and a jury recently awarded them $55 million to pay for the care their son will need for a lifetime.

 According to the Insurance Journal, doctors at St. Luke’s University Hospital in Bethlehem, Pennsylvania were monitoring the delivery of Mark and Sharon Crowell’s son Matthew.
 However, the doctors ignored signs that Matthew was not getting enough oxygen during the birthing process and failed to perform a cesarean section, which would have allowed the child to receive the oxygen he needed.
 As a result, Matthew now suffers from Cerebral Palsy and has severe developmental delays.

 The Crowells filed a medical malpractice lawsuit against the hospital and treating physician for Matthew’s injuries.
 A jury awarded them $55 million – much of which will be used to care for the child for the rest of his life.

 According to the Centers for Disease Control & Prevention (CDC), approximately one in every 33 babies is born with a birth defect every year.
 While some of those defects cannot be prevented due to genetics, many others – such as what Matthew Crowell suffered – can be.